kingbonj/Chromebook-Pixel-2013-Linux/README.md

 ## Help

 - Ubuntu MATE 22.04 Keyboard Shortcuts and Media Keys not working (or working intermittently)<br/>Run the following command: <br/><br/>`killall mate-settings-daemon && mate-settings-daemon` <br/><br/>_I dont know why this is happening (I suspect mate-settings-daemon and gnome-settings-daemon are interfering with eachother at login) but it can be fixed by reloading the settings-daemon and adding as a new startup entry_

+- No Sound from Headphones: <br/><br/>Run `alsamixer` from terminal and use the `M` key to unmute the output

+- Poor Battery Performance:  <br/><br/>Install `tlp` and either reboot or run `sudo tlp start`

+- No Fans and High Temperature: <br/><br/>Install `lm-sensors` and run `sudo sensors-detect`.
+Also check that **cros_ec_lpcs** is properly blacklisted by running `lsmod | grep cros_ec_lpcs` (It should not show any output)

+- High Fan Speed: <br/><br/>Firstly check output of `top` to rule out any rogue applications eating your CPU or Memory resources.
+Failing that it seems to be OS-specific, and depends upon whether your X session is rendering using software or the integrated GPU.
+You can try using using an alternative compositor or playing about with the compositor settings.
+It's trial and error but my system is consistently cool and stable under heavy loads using the _'Marco built-in Xpresent'_ profile.

 ### Goodbye!